RS2007/zig-cc/notes.md

 - support for labels
 - problem in the design of the lexer.
 - lex the whole file store in an array, peek ahead as require

+## How do do while loops and while loops look in assembly?

+### Do while

+- generate a label doWhileStart
+- generate body
+- check condition
+- jump to doWhileStart label if condition is not zero

+### While

+-
+-

+> [!NOTE]
+> Loop inversion can be done here.
+This clearly shows why the do while loop is
+> better.

+- Should we make this the first optimization?

+### For loops in assembly

+- initialization rendered
+- forStart label
+- condition check, if zero jump to forLoopEnd
+- body start
+- update
+- unconditional jump to forStart
+- label forLoopEnd